JinLi711/UIA/Art_Recognition/Log.md

   * it's important for us to be able to validate our trained model with an outside dataset
   * the more classes of output, the trickier it is to train a model that excels at classifying all the classes

 ## January 15, 2019

 **Today's Progress**

 1. Tried to learn sql with python.
 Got things running and fiddled around with the dataset.
 2. Wrote up my game plan for training our model.
 Check it out [here](https://github.com/JinLi711/UIA/tree/master/Art_Recognition/medium_classification).

+## January 17, 2019

+**Today's Progress**

+1. Talked to the RCC about the computing center.
+  * They told me to make an general account under Professor Terry Clark.
+  * For computing, I would probably need 2 GPUs (Nvidia).
+But I could also work with a cluster of cpus.
+Not sure what I need yet.
+    * The person I talked to said I probably shouldn't use more than 2 GPUs because GPUs are high in demand right now.
+  * To make sure my script runs in parallel, I should send my code to rcc so they could optimize the code for running tensorflow on the gpus.
+  * I also think python notebooks would not work, so we need to build a script (though it would be a good idea to start with a python notebook, but transfer everything to a script when we are done.)
+    * Also, create a bash script for executing the python script.

+2. Spent some time skyping with Ben to talk about how to best communicate our ideas and our plans.
+  * Ben's going to finish the write up
+  * I'm going start step 1 of the process.

+3. Email About Murals:
+  * Hyesun
+    > Hello, all I want to share three different types of murals that possibly link with cafe as reference.
+    > 1. Traditional / neighborly/local type mural I was looking at the Englewood street view on Google map, and wondering about the artist.
+He is native Chicago born in South Side, and he produced more than 400 murals in Chicago and other cities.
+If you go to this website in mural portfolio section, you can see all murals and their address.
+I just found there are many of his murals in Hyde Park too! http://www.statikone.net/ARTIST_MISSION.html  We talked about Mexican/ African mural today in the meeting.
+These murals express humor, satire, political message mixed with heritage of their root too.
+These murals show more characteristics of ethnicity?

+    > 2. Corporate/utilitarian type mural This is Wabash Arts Corridor initiative launched by Columbia College.These works started in Wabash Avenue near South Loop, then now expanding to north side as well.
+This type presents more art itself as part of street decoration and revitalization project.
+You can find they are inspirations from geometries, animals, flowers, and nature in different colors and shapes.
+There is not much link to ethnicity in this type, maybe few. http://wabashartscorridor.org/project/

+    > 3. Bohemian type mural I see Wicker Park as an example of murals in bohemian neighborhood.
+If you see them on this website, there are more likely to be comic or cartoons that convey the idea of “diversity.”
+They show ethnic diversity or LGBT artistic way, by drawing variation of colors, faces, sign of “love for everyone”, “we all live here”, and signs in Chinese character as well.
+There is commonality between this type and traditional/neighborly type of mural in that they convey some message on social justice and equality, although traditional one has more linked to cultural heritage.
+What do you think http://www.wickerparkbucktown.com/muralspublicwork/

+    > I am trying to connect the characteristic of street art to three types of neighborhood which I think is possibly useful for case study of cafes too.
+Can we possibly characterize music in cafe as well? which is a question to find out together.
+  * Alexis
+    > I looked at all the links that you sent.
+What you found was very interesting because I found very interesting difference in the type of art that is seen in the neighborhoods.
+I noticed that the type of art that is in the neighborhoods you have identified as Bohemian leans more into the arena of pop art, graffiti art, & socially criticizing art.
+It is telling a story about the area and/or being used to claim the area and give it character, the character that the neighborhood holds.
+The art used bright colors and the images were identifiable but mostly cartoon based.

+    > Within the corporate neighborhoods I noticed the art was very geometrical, abstract, and/or seemed to serve the sole purpose of being ascetically pleasing.
+Within the neighborhoods you have as neighborly or traditionally, I noticed that this art had a reclamation and pride vibe.
+It seems to serve the purpose of claiming a culture and people and portraying those people and culture in positive light.
+This art focused a lot on telling the story of black history or focusing on famous and prominent members of the black community like the Obama family.

+    > I feel that what you have found really does highlight how the art is used for different reasons or serves different purposes in different communities.

+    > I feel that these characteristics of the art in each community may translate into the type of patrons of the cafes and the music played in the cafes.
+For example using these characteristics in art, I would be curious to observe it in the neighborly communities (specifically black) if their cafe's played more neo-soul, r&b, or contemporary/brass jazz music or if in the corporate if they played more Kenny G (elevator jazz) or pop music or if the Bohemian neighborhoods played more contemporary jazz rap, contemporary neo-soul r&b (like jorga smith).

+    > These are just my thoughts.

+  * My Thoughts
+    * I need to be able to fit into this conversion in trying to classify images into different styles to say something about the communities.
+However, the conversation seems to be about murals, not just any artwork.
+That means I need to find a dataset that only contains murals and are labeled by the mural's style.
+Technically I can use the dataset I have now, but it might not generalize well.
+    * I really don't want to label images by hand for the training set, but I would consider it.
+Or maybe hire someone else to label these images (not sure).
+    * Hyesun wants us to classify emotions (humor, satire, political messages).
+I don't think that's possible to do with CNNs.
+      * Maybe humor, but definitely not satire or political messages.
+      * That's simply because satire and political messages require domain knowledge beyond whats in the image.
+      * Maybe classifying other emotions are possible.
+However, this is low priority.
+    * It might be possible to classify graphitti art.
+I'm sure there's a dataset on graphitti.

+3. Researched emotion types.
+  1. Robert Plutchik's theory
+    * The circumplex as a general model of the structure of emotions and personality.
+[Source](https://psycnet.apa.org/record/1997-97129-001)
+    * Emotions:
+      * Fear, frightened, scared.
+      * Anger, rage
+      * Sadness, sorrow, grief
+      * Joy, happy, gladness
+      * Disgust
+      * Surprise
+      * Trust
+      * Anticipation
+    * Fear, anger, sadness, joy, disgust would be doable in image classifications.

+  2.